centreon/centreon-archived/doc/release_notes/centreon24.rst

 *Centreon Broker* now supports all of the RRDtool data source types (COUNTER, GAUGE, DERIVE and ABSOLUTE).
 This support will not be added to *Centstorage* as it will soon be replaced by *Centreon Broker*.

+See the :ref:`Centreon Broker documentation <centreon-broker:graphic_types>` to learn how you can convert your existing plugins.